MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/evaluate-generative-ai-app.md

 author: lgayhardt
 ---

-# How to evaluate generative AI models and applications with Azure AI Studio
+# How to evaluate generative AI models and applications with Azure AI Foundry

 To thoroughly assess the performance of your generative AI models and applications when applied to a substantial dataset, you can initiate an evaluation process.
 During this evaluation, your model or application is tested with the given dataset, and its performance will be quantitatively measured with both mathematical based metrics and AI-assisted metrics.
 This evaluation run provides you with comprehensive insights into the application's capabilities and limitations.

-To carry out this evaluation, you can utilize the evaluation functionality in Azure AI Studio, a comprehensive platform that offers tools and features for assessing the performance and safety of your generative AI model.
-In AI Studio, you're able to log, view, and analyze detailed evaluation metrics.
+To carry out this evaluation, you can utilize the evaluation functionality in Azure AI Foundry portal, a comprehensive platform that offers tools and features for assessing the performance and safety of your generative AI model.
+In AI Foundry portal, you're able to log, view, and analyze detailed evaluation metrics.

-In this article, you learn to create an evaluation run against model, a test dataset or a flow with built-in evaluation metrics from Azure AI Studio UI.
+In this article, you learn to create an evaluation run against model, a test dataset or a flow with built-in evaluation metrics from Azure AI Foundry UI.
 For greater flexibility, you can establish a custom evaluation flow and employ the  **custom evaluation** feature.
 Alternatively, if your objective is solely to conduct a batch run without any evaluation, you can also utilize the custom evaluation feature.

 ## Prerequisites